rsta2/circle/app/hdspeccys/HD_SPECCYS.md

 - Shortest Z80 read is ~296ns
 - Therefore we only have a window of ~70ns difference to differentiate the 2 :/

+# TODO - List of modifications to Circle
+1. SCHEDULER_IN_FIQ
+2. ...